 - o Enum Value: The verbatim value of the enum. - o Reference or Description: A brief description or RFC number and section reference for the semantics of this value.

 8.4.3.
-Initial Contents for the JSCalendar Enum Registry
+Initial Contents for the JSCalendar Enum Values registry

-For each subregistry created in this section, all RFC section references are for this document and the change controller is IETF.
+For each subregistry created in this section, all RFC section references are for this document.